rasmusthorsson/mfpg/README.md

 for transitions, a notemapper is required to map the abstract notes to PNRs of those notes.
 Since there are many different physical metrics which could be used to represent notes the notemapper will be definable by the user, but basic notemappers will be supplied if the user has no need for anything specific.
+These physical metrics are referred to as **Attributes**.

 Currently there are two notemappers, the basic notemapper hardcoded in the program, and the CSV notemapper.
 The CSV notemapper takes a CSV file in the format of a *Note,ATTRIBUTE1,ATTRIBUTE2,...* CSV file and